Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Details on Quadrilateral Experiment

 \section{Details on Quadrilateral Experiment}

-For our main experiments, we use the CorNet model which was used in the original work (variant `S') that introduces the Oddball task \cite{sable2021sensitivity}.
+For our main experiments, we use the CorNet model which was used in the original work (variant `S') that introduces the Oddball task \citep{sable2021sensitivity}.
 CorNet contains four ``areas'' corresponding to the areas of the visual stream: V1, V2, V4, and IT.
 Each area contains convolutional and max pooling layers.
 There are also biologically plausible recurrent connections between areas (e.g., V4 to V1).
 After IT, the penultimate area in the visual stream, a linear layer is used to readout object categories.
-The model is pretrained on ImageNet on a standard supervised object recognition objective.
-The pretrained CorNet model's performance on the Oddball task is reported in Figure~\ref{fig:quads}B.
+The model is pretrained on ImageNet-1k on a standard supervised image classification objective.

 For finetuning the model on the supervised classification objective, we followed the protocol used in the supplementary results of \citet{sable2021sensitivity}.
 Specifically, $11$ new object categories are added to the model's last layer, and the model is trained to classify a quadrilateral as one of the $11$ categories shown in Figure~\ref{fig:quads}B. For training data, we used quadrilaterals from all $11$ categories with different scales and rotations (though the specific quadrilateral images used in the test trials were held out).
 We used a learning rate of 5e-6 using the Adam optimizer with a cross entropy loss.
+We conducted $10$ training runs.
 Training was conducted on an NVIDIA Quadro P6000 GPU with 25GB of memory.